rapidez/docs/src/3.x/configuration.md

 - **Store View:** `https://webshop.com`
 - **Website:** `https://magento.webshop.com`

-If you have set this correctly you can set `GET_MAGENTO_URL_FROM_DATABASE=true` in Rapidez' .env and it will automatically apply the urls in Rapidez itself.
+If you have set this correctly you can set `GET_MAGENTO_URL_FROM_DATABASE=true` in the Rapidez `.env` and it will automatically apply the urls in Rapidez itself.

 ## Forgot password email